Siege of Genoa (1800): Aftermath

 Map shows northern Italy in 1800, including Genoa, Turin, Milan, Nice, Marengo, and Great St Bernard Pass.

 Two days later, 7,000 French soldiers with their arms left Genoa, according to Arnold.
 Of these, 6,000 proved to be unfit for combat.
-According to the terms, the British navy transported the wounded and sick soldiers, and the artillery and baggage to French territory.
+Under the terms of surrender, British warships transported wounded and sick French troops along with the defenders' artillery and baggage to French-held territory.
 Historian Digby Smith reported that 4,000 French soldiers died during the siege and that only 4,000 were fit enough to march out.
 Austrian casualties were 2,500 killed and wounded, plus 3,500 captured.
 Gaston Bodart reported that Austrian losses in the siege were 3,000 killed and wounded, and 3,500 captured.
 Bodart asserted that 8,000 French soldiers and 15,000 civilians died during the siege.
 Before leaving, Massena told GM Franz Xaver Saint-Julien that the French would be back in Genoa within three weeks.
-The Austrian replied, "You will find in this place, general, men whom you have taught how to defend it".
+Saint-Julien replied, "You will find in this place, general, men whom you have taught how to defend it".
 The Austrians captured Genoa at a cost of about 20,000 casualties, while the French suffered 14,000 casualties plus 6,000 sick.

 On 27 May 1800, Melas finally realized that the Army of Reserve was at Ivrea.
 Believing that Bonaparte would try to attack Turin, Melas massed 18,000 Austrians at that city.
 Instead, Bonaparte was headed for Milan which was captured on 2 June.
 Bonaparte got news that Genoa surrendered on 7 June.
 In the Battle of Marengo on 14 June 1800, Bonaparte soundly defeated Melas' main army.
 Melas was hopelessly isolated by superior forces and was compelled to negotiate the Convention of Alessandria where he gave up 12 fortresses.
 Bonaparte's victory consolidated his political position as First Consul.

 Later, Bonaparte wrote to Massena, "I am not able to give you a greater mark of the confidence I have in you than by giving you command of the first army of the Republic [i.e. the Army of Italy]."
 The Austrians also recognized the significance of Massena's defense; the Austrian chief of staff (GM Anton von Zach) declared firmly, "You won the battle, not in front of Alessandria but in front of Genoa."